The sample demonstrates how to use a file to describe the logical routing topology.

 - The text

-- The Sales console display information about accepted orders in round-robin fashion.
+- The Sales console displays information about accepted orders.

 - The Shipping endpoint displays information that orders were shipped.